lourenci/blog/content/blog/my-favorite-vim-plugins/index.md

 ### [tpope/vim-surround](https://github.com/tpope/vim-surround)

 Tim Pope is famous by your Vim plugins.
 There are a lot of plugins out there made by him.
-Any vimmer propably use some of them.
+Any vimmer probably use some of them.

 Surround is a plugin that adds some operators to Vim to work with text objects.
 If you don't know what text objects are, [I recommend you to read about it](https://blog.carbonfive.com/2011/10/17/vim-text-objects-the-definitive-guide/).